 The best time of year to experience this section of the Pacific Crest Trail is from August through September when the route is usually snow free.

-For some additional reading on the Washington section of the Pacific Crest trail, check out the Pacific Crest Trail: Washington and also see Pacific Crest Trail Pocket Maps For Washington.
-The Washington PCT is also covered in the Pacific Crest Trail Data Book.
+For some additional reading on the Washington section of the Pacific Crest trail, check out the Pacific Crest Trail: Washington and also see Pacific Crest Trail Pocket Atlas For Washington.
+The Washington PCT is also covered in the Pacific Crest Trail Data Book 2021.
 Click here to download the Washington Pacific Crest Trail GPX file-format (left click on link and select "Save As").
 Click here for information on additional Washington hiking trails.

 Website: Pacific Crest Trail Association (916) 285-1846